jmtrafny/jmtrafny.github.io/project_status.md

 **Validation Rules:**
 - Version must be semantic version string
+- **defaultGame (optional):**
+  - modeId must reference existing mode
+  - gameType must be "1player" or "2player"
+  - playerSide must be "w" or "b"
 - All category IDs must be unique
 - All mode IDs must be unique
 - Mode categoryId must reference existing category